Lab 6: Visualizing categorical data with D3

 But even if it worked, it would make for some pretty jarring user experience: because we are using the same filteredProjects variable for the pie chart as well, it would make all other years disappear from the pie chart when a year is selected.
 The only way to select another year would be to deselect the current one.

-Instead, we should use another variable to hold the result of that filtering, e.g. filteredByYear.
+Instead, we should use another variable to hold the result of filtering by year, e.g. filteredByYear:

 That’s it!
 It should work now.